 Log odds difference =log(Ok(train)/Ok(test)) (3)

-Using the final formula, we then apply this method to compare the language in the training and test datasets.
-In our case the most negative words are the words most unique to the test dataset.
-We pull these words and use them in our experiments to determine which examples we should pull from test and place into train.
-Our list of the top 5 words and their log-odds in table 2.
+Using (3), we then apply this method to compare the language in the training and testing datasets.
+In our case, the most negative words are the words most unique to the testing dataset.
+We extract these words and use them in our experiments to determine which examples we should pull from test and place into train.
+Our list of the top 5 words and their log-odds can be found in Table 2.

-Our second method is more intuitive but relies on human expertise which can be costly.
-This method requires experts to evaluate the predicted test examples and determine which of the test examples are misclassified in order to use those examples to supplement the training dataset.
-We hypothesize that taking 20 random examples from test and placing them into train isn’t going to improve accuracy much because the 20 examples could be the easiest for the model to classify.
-Instead we believe that taking 20 hard examples, measured by whether the model classified them incorrectly, is likely more beneficial.
-If our hypothesis is true, as test datasets become larger and accuracy becomes higher, this process will become increasingly costly as it will take human experts longer to determine the incorrectly classified examples.
+Our second method is more intuitive but relies on human expertise, which can be costly.
+This method requires experts to evaluate the predicted testing examples and determine which of the testing examples are misclassified in order to use those examples to supplement the training dataset.
+We hypothesize that taking 20 random examples from testing and placing them into training isn’t going to improve accuracy much because the 20 examples could happen to be the easiest for the model to classify.
+Instead, we believe that taking 20 difficult examples, measured by whether the model classified them incorrectly, is likely more beneficial.
+Moreover, if our hypothesis is true, then as test datasets become larger and accuracy becomes higher, our second method will become more costly, as it will take human experts longer to determine the incorrectly classified examples.

 Experimental Set-up

 Following the methods described above, we run the following 5 experiments.
-These experiments combine both the log-odds method to determine which examples we should augment our training examples with, as well as some simulations of hand annotation.
-We have designed our experiments to move from purely automated (i.e. lowest-cost) to a combination of automated and hand-annotated (i.e., higher-cost).
-The hope is the lower cost methods will be able to perform better than baseline without trading off too much from a more costly approach.
+These experiments use the log-odds method to determine which examples we should augment our training examples with, as well as some simulations of hand annotation.
+We have designed our experiments to move from purely automated (i.e. lowest-cost) adjustments to a combination of automated and hand-annotated (i.e., higher-cost) adjustments.
+The hope is the lower cost methods will be able to perform better than baseline without trading off too much relative to a more costly approach.

-BERT: We use the Bidirectional Encoder Representations from Transformers model (BERT; Devlin et al., 2019) for our classification task.
+DistilBERT: We use DistilBERT, a smaller, faster version of the Bidirectional Encoder Representations from Transformers model (BERT; Devlin et al., 2019) for our classification task.
 This is a transformer model that uses attention to understand sentences.
-We use the distilbert-base-uncased pre-trained model and fine-tune on jigsaw_toxicity_pred from Huggingface.
-We use the following hyperparameters: epochs 3, batch size 16, learning rate 2e-5, optimizer Adam, weight decay 0.01.
+We use the distilbert-base-uncased pre-trained model from HuggingFace and fine-tune on jigsaw_toxicity_pred.
+We use the following hyperparameters:

+Epochs: 3

+Batch size: 16

+Learning rate: 2e-5

+Optimizer: Adam

+Weight decay: 0.01.

-We use distillBERT due to time constraints.
-We did run BERT as well and noticed no difference in accuracies for the baseline model.
+We used DistillBERT for our experiments due to time constraints, though we did run BERT in a select few experiments and noticed no difference in accuracies for the baseline model.

-Experiment 0 (baseline): We run distillBERT on the pre-processed dataset.
-We determine what the overall accuracy is for our model.
-We then pull the misclassified examples which will be used in experiments 3 and 4 to simulate hand annotation.
+Experiment 0 (baseline): We run DistillBERT on the pre-processed dataset and determine what the overall accuracy is for our model.
+We then pull the misclassified examples from testing, which will be used in experiments 3 and 4 to simulate hand annotation.